simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 ## The Angular Change Detection Cheat Sheet explained

 Even though the Angular Change Detection Cheat Sheet should be self-explanatory.
 We love to give some information about it anyway.
-Also take a look at the [Angular performant drag-and-drop with RxJS](https://blog.simplified.courses/angular-performant-drag-and-drop-with-rxjs/) article.
+Also, take a look at the [Angular performant drag-and-drop with RxJS](https://blog.simplified.courses/angular-performant-drag-and-drop-with-rxjs/) article.
 We can apply the cheat sheet there and see if we grasp it.
-This article contains some screenshots about the cheat sheet, but if you want to have the original version you can get it here.
+This article contains some screenshots of the cheat sheet, but if you want to have the original version you can get it here.

 <a style="color: #ffffff;border-color: #00cccc;border-radius: 50px;background-color: #00cccc;font-size: 90%;font-weight: 700;
 line-height: 1.5;
 padding: 8px 16px; font-family: roboto" href="https://www.simplified.courses/free-angular-change-detection-cheat-sheet" target="_blank">Get the free Angular Change Detection Cheat Sheet</a>

-If you want to print the Cheat Sheet and hang it in your office, send us an email or reach out on twitter, and we can send you a version in printable quality!
+If you want to print the Cheat Sheet and hang it in your office, send us an email or reach out on [Twitter](https://twitter.com/brechtbilliet), and we can send you a version in printable quality!

 This Cheat Sheet is divided into 2 blocks: